Who we are

 Tova Brody is a certified birth assistant, student midwife, and doula.
 After experiencing the beauty of midwifery care and having an incredible birth with her first child in 2011, she wanted to give back to the birth community.
 She became an enthusiastic birth activist and still currently volunteers with Maryland Families for Safe Birth, an organization that works to improve the maternal healthcare system for Maryland Families.
 After being asked to attend friends’ births to help assist them during the laboring process, she quickly realized that birthwork was her calling.

 Tova firmly believes in empowering women and families and is passionate about ensuring they feel supported during every step of their pregnancy, labor, birth and postpartum journeys.

 She has apprenticed with two Baltimore-area midwifery practices, studying to become a Certified Professional Midwife.
 In addition to that, she educates families on natural parenting topics including pregnancy, birth, breastfeeding, babywearing, and cloth diapering.
 She also runs a Baltimore breastmilk bank.

 - National College of Midwifery, Certified Professional Midwife (anticipated 2020)

-Student Midwife, Birth Assistant, Placenta Encapsulator
+Certified Professional Midwife, Placenta Encapsulator

 I first experienced pregnancy and birth while living in Togo, West Africa.
 I was drawn to the innate power and wisdom that birth demanded and began to learn everything I could about the process.